mpwalsh8/TwentyTen-ACC/README.md

-twentyten-acme
+TwentyTen-ACC
 ==============

-TwentyTen ACME WordPress Theme - a responsive TwentyTen child theme.
+TwentyTen ACC (Apex Cougar Club) WordPress Theme - a responsive TwentyTen child theme.

 This will be the base theme for a series of TwentyTen child themes that will share common functionality.